-Zip through decades of Daviess County’s past to get exactly what you seek by word search!
+Use the text search to zip through decades of Daviess County’s past to get exactly what you seek.
+Or explore related articles by viewing each category.
 This site features historical articles first published by The Gallatin North Missourian and The Gallatin Democrat as well as information from atlases, history books, and other publications that define Daviess County, Missouri, and the people living here.

-This web site is provided and maintained by Gallatin Publishing Company.
-Many articles are written by David Stark, Wilbur Bush, and publisher Darryl Wilkinson.
-An extensive collection of news items about Daviess County boys serving during World War II is included, courtesy of scrapbooks shared by Lucille Bruce.
+This website is provided and updated by Gallatin Publishing Company as a public service.
+Many articles are written by local historians David Stark and Wilbur Bush, and newspaper publisher Darryl Wilkinson.
+An extensive collection of news items about Daviess County boys serving during World War II is included, courtesy of scrapbooks shared by Lucille Bruce of Gallatin, MO.

 This archive continues to grow, so check back periodically to see what has been newly added.
-This is your best source for all things Daviess County…
+We hope you find this website as a great source for all things Daviess County…

 - Pioneer trails & tales, including Mormon history